-- To prevent, de-escalate and/or stop any continuation of harmful negative behaviour. - To respond to bullying incidents in a reasonable, proportionate and consistent way. - To safeguard the child or young person who has experienced bullying and to trigger sources of support. - To apply supportive strategies to the child or young person responsible for the bullying. - Schools will be pursuing strategies that draw on a range of preventative, proactive and educational practices such as: a) participating in anti-bullying week, - b) making informative links between behaviour and safeguarding. - 7.6.
+- Use of opportunities throughout the school/service calendar and at certain times of the day to raise awareness of the negative consequences of bullying (e.g. Anti-Bullying Week in November of each year; and school assemblies). - Engaging children and young people, as well as parents/carers/guardians in the process of developing the anti-bullying policy and promoting open and honest reporting. - Reviewing the school environment.
+In particular looking at staff supervision patterns. - 7.5.
 Reactive Strategies: Where necessary, we may use disciplinary actions and learning programmes to manage founded allegations of bullying.
-Supportive strategies have three main purposes, namely to: - Enable the perpetrator to become aware of what that have done - Enable them to learn different responses and decrease the likelihood of this pattern of behaviour to be repeated and - To highlight the supportive ethos and philosophy for both the perpetrator and victim (or alleged victim) that bullying is unacceptable

-It may be necessary in some cases of alleged child on child bullying to make a referral to Police and social care in accordance with our Safeguarding Policy.
+Supportive strategies have three main purposes, namely to: - Enable the perpetrator to become aware of what that have done - Enable them to learn different responses and decrease the likelihood of this pattern of behaviour to be repeated and - To highlight the supportive ethos and philosophy for both the perpetrator and victim (or alleged victim) that bullying is unacceptable.
+It may be necessary in some cases of alleged child-on-child bullying to make a referral to Police and social care in accordance with our Safeguarding Policy.
 All allegations of sexual violence will be reported to the Police and social care without delay.